|

 The best time to visit Gili Trawangan

 Gili Trawangan has a tropical climate with warm and humid weather year-round, but the amount of rainfall changes noticeably between seasons.
-The best times to visit Gili Trawangan are in April-May or September-October.
-I went in April-May and the weather was perfect.
+The dry season runs from April to October.
+The best times to visit Gili Trawangan are in April-May or September-October when the conditions are good and accommodation prices are reasonable.
+Both times, I went in May and the weather was perfect.

 Frequently asked questions about Gili Trawangan